 What are the best counters for Palkia in Pokémon Go?

 King of Dragons, Rayquaza is the best non-Shadow counter for Palkia.
 A Dragon and Flying type from the Hoenn region, Rayquaza will take super effective damage from Palkia's Dragon type moves, but it resists both Fire and Water type damage.
-Its also been featured in Raids multiple times and Special Research, so most players have had the chance to add at least a couple Rayquaza to their roster.
+Its also been featured in raids multiple times and Special Research, so most players have had the chance to add a few Rayquaza to their roster.
 Dragon Tail and Outrage are the moves you'll want your Rayquaza to know for this fight.

 A pseudo-Legendary from the Hoenn region, Salamence performs well against Palkia.
 It's a Dragon and Flying type, so it resists Fire and Water type moves, while taking super effective damage from Dragon type.
 Salamence is also very obtainable, with its first stage, Bagon was featured in a Community Day, as well as other events, and even as a Shadow Pokémon.
 If you're bringing Salamence to this fight you'll want Dragon Tail for the fast move and Outrage for the charged move.

 The Legendary mascot of Pokémon White, Zekrom is a great choice for this Raid.
 As a Dragon and Electric type, it takes reduced damage from Fire and Water type attacks, and super effective damage from Dragon type.
-Unfortunately, Zekrom has only had a single run in Raids and that was during a global pandemic, so many players don't even have one, much less the Candy to power it up.
+Unfortunately, Zekrom hasn't seen a lot of raid time, so many players don't have the candy to power it up.
 Still, if you have one, you'll want it to know Dragon Breath and Outrage for this fight.

 Gen I's pseudo-Legendary, Dragonite performs well against Palkia.
 As a Dragon and Flying type, it resists Water and Fire, while taking super effective damage from Dragon type attacks.
 Its first stage, Dratini had its own Community Day, as well as being featured in a number of events and an uncommon spawn.
 On top of that, Dragonite has been featured in Raids, is a rare spawn, and is the reward for the Special Research line, Jump-Start, so there's really no good reason not to have an entire team of Dragonite.
 If you're bringing Dragonite to this fight, you'll want it to know Dragon Tail and Outrage.

-Last but not least, the Gen III Latios performs well in this Raid.
+Next up, Gen III's Latios performs well in this Raid.
 As a Dragon and Psychic type, it takes reduced damage from Water and Fire, but increased damage from Dragon.
 Fortunately, Latios has had several runs in Raids, been a Research Breakthrough reward encounter, and as a Pokémon Go Battle League reward encounter, so odds are you've already got at least one or two already powered up.
 Dragon Breath and Dragon Claw is the moveset you'll want your Latios to know for this battle.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up: